mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/release-notes/index.md

 ### Installation

-Follow one of the two options below:
+To install Dispatch, follow one of the two options below:
 - **Installation**: Run `konvoy init` and then update the `configVersion` for `https://github.com/mesosphere/kubeaddons-dispatch` in your `cluster.yaml`.

 - **Upgrade**: Update the `configVersion` for `https://github.com/mesosphere/kubeaddons-dispatch` in your `cluster.yaml` .

-1. Update the following example snippet from `cluster.yaml`:
+1. Update the following *example* snippet from `cluster.yaml` to upgrade from Dispatch v1.1.0 to 1.2.0.

 ```
   - configRepository: https://github.com/mesosphere/kubeaddons-dispatch